hkvinge/Classifying-telemetry-data-with-cnns/README.md

 ## The data set

 The data set we are working with is a collection of telemetry data for mice.
 Each mouse

+## Weaknesses to the approach

+While our approach yields a method whereby structure at different scales in a time series can be fed as features to a CNN, there are some important trade-off's that come into play.
+The first is that there is a cost to converting time series into images, in that we move from dealing with objects of size *t* to objects of size *tm*.
+When *t* is large, then in order to capture structure at all scales we will need to make *m* fairly large as well.
+This may be prohibitively expensive.
+We